ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 # How to use?
 Download and install TouchOSC from https://hexler.net

-Download the [.tosc file](https://github.com/ThibaultDucray/Roland-GP8-TouchOSC-Layout/blob/main/GP8-controler.tosc) from this repository, open it with TouchOSC.
+Download the .tosc file [from the release section](https://github.com/ThibaultDucray/Roland-GP8-TouchOSC-Layout/releases) from this repository, open it with TouchOSC.
 Configure MIDI on your device.

 Enjoy!